Compare Rates and Save on Life Insurance

 There are two main types of life insurance: term and whole.
 The type you choose determines your premiums, level of coverage and additional benefits.

-Many factors affect life insurance premiums, such as your age, gender, health, level of coverage and type of insurance.
+Many factors affect life insurance premiums, such as your age, gender, health, level of coverage and policy type.

-Before comparing life insurance policies, understanding the basics can help give you a solid foundation of what to look at and why.
-From defining what life insurance is to figuring out how much coverage you need, familiarizing yourself can help you better plan for your family’s long-term financial needs.
+Before comparing life insurance policies, understanding the basics can help you better plan for your family’s long-term financial needs.

 What Is Life Insurance?

 Life insurance policies grant death benefits to your loved ones when you pass away.
-In other words, a beneficiary is given a non-taxable lump sum after your death that can be used for various purposes — to pay for your funeral, address any debts or help with their living expenses.
-In some cases, they may also include a cash value that builds over time and can be accessed while the policyholder is alive.
+In other words, your beneficiary (or beneficiaries) is given a non-taxable lump sum after your death that can be used for various purposes — to pay for your funeral, address any debts or help with their living expenses.
+Life insurance policies may also include a cash value component that builds over time and can be accessed while the policyholder is alive.

-Life insurance premiums must be paid on a monthly, quarterly, annual or semi-annual basis.
+Life insurance premiums must be paid monthly, quarterly, annually or semi-annually.
 Premiums are calculated based on factors like your age, coverage level, health status, type of coverage and more.
+Comparing life insurance policies will help you identify the most cost-effective options for your situation without compromising coverage quality.

-A life insurance policy can pay for various expenses after your death — be it your funeral, federal or state estate taxes, your beneficiary’s living expenses, or even contributions to a desired charity.
-Because of these benefits, most people believe that life insurance is only useful if you have dependents — but this isn’t always the case.
+A life insurance policy can pay for various expenses after your death — your funeral, federal or state estate taxes, your beneficiary’s living expenses or even contributions to a desired charity.
+Because of these benefits, most people believe that life insurance is only useful if you have dependents, but this isn’t always true.

 Not only is life insurance more affordable than people think, but it can be helpful for just about anyone.
 Some policies accumulate cash value over time that you can use to supplement your retirement or help with large purchases, such as a home.
-There are even specific endorsements, called “riders,” for chronic and terminal illnesses that can let you access some of your death benefit while you’re alive, under certain circumstances.
-For instance, if you are terminally ill and are given a certain period to live, you may use your death benefit to help pay for care and expenses.
+There are even specific endorsements, called “riders,” for chronic and terminal illnesses that can let you access some of your death benefit while you’re alive under certain circumstances.
+For instance, if you are terminally ill and are given a certain amount of time to live, you may use your death benefit to help pay for care and expenses.

 mglogo icon